 Can’t deploy?
 Volunteers are always needed behind the scenes in large operations and to fulfill our other mission commitments in Minnesota.
 Positions are available across the state and virtually.
 Those interested in helping their local communities prevent and alleviate suffering, please visit redcross.org/mn and click on Volunteer.

 MAKE A DONATION

 The Red Cross depends on donations to provide immediate relief.
-Help people affected by Hurricane Matthew by donating online at redcross.org, calling 1-800-RED CROSS or texting the word MATTHEW to 90999 to make a $10 donation.
-Donations enable the Red Cross to prepare for, respond to and help people recover from this disaster.
+Help people affected by disasters by donating online at redcross.org, calling 1-800-RED CROSS.
+Donations enable the Red Cross to prepare for, respond to and help people recover from disaster.